-Singapore's current climate policies seem to be heavily oriented to adaptationist measures.
-While the adaptation policies are commendable, I am deeply worried by how this seems to suggest that the government has already committed to a climate catastrophe.
-I struggle to reconcile with the fact that our current trajectory seeks to increase emissions over the next 10 years, when science has told us that we need to halve our emissions by 45% by 2030 to limit global warming to 1.5 degree celsius.
+From what I have gathered, Singapore's current climate policies seem to focus more on adaptation-type measures.
+While such policies are commendable, I am very worried by how this seems to suggest that the government has already committed to a climate catastrophe.
+I struggle to reconcile with the fact that our current trajectory seeks to increase emissions over the next 10 years, when science has told us that we need to halve our emissions by 45% by 2030 to limit global warming to 1.5 degree Celsius.
 In addition, 95% of our energy grid is natural gas, when science has emphasised that our national grid needs to be at least 70-85% renewable-based by 2050.

 According to the SR1.5 report as cited in the public consultation document, "rapid, far-reaching and unprecedented changes in all aspects of society" is required.
 While it is important that individuals and households do their part, I am bothered by the disproportionate focus on individual and household actions in the questions posed.
-Climate action, if it's ever going to be effective in achieving significant drawdown of emissions, must target the biggest emitters.
-On this note that I will move on to respond to specific questions posed in the public consultation document.
+Climate action, if it's ever going to be effective in achieving significant reductions in emissions, must target the biggest emitters.
+On this note, I will move on to respond to specific questions posed in the public consultation document.